Homemade Dinner Rolls with Overnight Instructions

 Divide the dough into 15 or 16 pieces.
 Take a piece of dough and use your hands to gently roll it into a ball.
 Pinch the loose ends underneath the ball so the top is smooth.
 The shape doesn’t have to be perfect.
 You can watch the recipe video for a visual on this step.

-After shaping the rolls, cover them tightly (I like to use a glass pan with a lock lid).
+After shaping, cover them tightly with plastic wrap (I like to use a glass pan with a lock lid).
 Store the rolls in the refrigerator for up to 12 hours.
-Three hours before serving, bring the rolls to room temperature to rise (it will take longer to rise since they are cold).
+Three hours before serving, bring them to room temperature to rise (it will take longer to rise since they are cold).
 Bake according to instructions.

 Frequently Asked Questions

-How to make dinner rolls soft: Use whole milk and soft butter.
-The fat helps make a soft dinner roll.
+Use whole milk and soft butter.
+The fat helps make a soft bread.
 Also, weigh your flour using a kitchen scale.
 Too much flour will lead to a dense dough.

-Can you freeze dinner rolls?
-Yes, baked dinner rolls can be frozen.
-Once cooled, wrap the dinner rolls securely in aluminum foil (or plastic wrap) and place them in an airtight container.
+Yes, baked rolls can be frozen.
+Once cooled, wrap them securely in aluminum foil (or plastic wrap) and place them in an airtight container.
 Freeze for up to 3 weeks.
 Defrost in the refrigerator before bringing to room temperature or reheating.

 - 1 cup (240 ml) whole milk, warm (about 110° F)